UDB13/DAS-project/README.md

 - PostgreSQL is used in production; `.env` handles sensitive DB credentials.
 - Virtual environment and `.env` are excluded using `.gitignore`.
+- For fetching new data manually `python manage.py fetch_alerts` is a custom django management command.
+You may make the process automatic using task schedulers.